 In addition to opportunities for undergraduate students at UK to earn PSY 395/394 credit by completing a research assistantship with the HAMMER Lab as undergraduate research assistants, I also offer PSY 399 Field Based/Community based Education internship course credit to a few UK psychology undergraduate students each fall and spring semester.
 Please note that it is also now possible to do a PSY 499 Senior Internship with us.

 What is the nature of the internship?

-To help my EDP 605 and 652 students learn these skills, I often demonstrate these techniques “live” in class with the help of a “mock therapy client” — role played by an undergraduate PSY 399 intern who is able to convincingly act like a person who is seeking therapy for help with anxiety, depression, or some other mental health concern.
+To help my EDP 605 and 652 students learn these skills, I often demonstrate these techniques in class with the help of a “mock therapy client” — role played by an undergraduate PSY 399 intern who is able to convincingly act like a person who is seeking therapy for help with anxiety, depression, or some other mental health concern.
 In short, the intern serves as a standardized/simulated patient of sorts.
 Interns also act as mock therapy clients for my graduate students; here’s a sneak peak at what that “dyad practice” looks like:

 What are the minimum qualifications to be eligible for this internship?